samparkewolfe/Sound_Control/README.txt

-//Remembers
+//ToDos

+REMEMBERS
 Generate Instrument size should be 750x100.

-remember to build with scroll off.
+Build with scrolls off.

-//ToDos

-Get Phoenix Perry to look at the app.
+Ask Phoenix Perry to critique app design.

-LEAP
-Make visualisation indicate Z position better.

 HOLISTIC
+SAVE FILE.
+    Save the last files that were loaded into the instruments.
+Stop instrument from running when closed.
+    Get the closed window event
+Stop window resizing.
 Undo button for last recording sessions.
     Bring in notion of “classes” or number of recording sessions in the training data.
     Tell the user how many “classes” or number of recording sessions are in a file.
-Save file able to hold some meta data about the database that can be printed when loaded.

-UI
-Stop window resizing.
-Closing window instead of deleting subpatch OR
-	Organise subpatch objects.

-CAMERA
-Get the leap out of the drop down menu.
-(DONE):NOT TESTED ON MORE THAN 2 INPUT DEVICES!!
+GENERATE INSTRUMENT
+Make the select instrument window more separate.

+COLOUR TRACKER
+Make the coordinates box larger.
+Test umenu with more than two input devices

 MODEL
-Buttons, buttons instead of X toggles.
 Make recorded data pulse shorter
+Hold down the record button to record a longer period.
+Make sure the save colour works
+Delete the regression classification titles.

+SAMPLE PLAYER
+Initialise the silence message in the umenu.

+GRANULATOR
+Sliders default to the middle
+Play defaults to on.
+Make a hybrid model to classify granulators on off.

+LEAP
+Make visualisation indicate Z position better.

 NEW INSTRUMENTS
 Build a simple weird synth to play with.
 Piano sampler which you map areas of the piano to the sensor positions
     Change Scale.
     Linear Regression.
 Microphone input!!
     Wind instruments...
 Multi Colour Tracker:
     Make it multi colours and then we can have an instrument which is a colour classifier.
 Mixer-Looper
 Change the looper to controlling gain instead on off.
     Then you can use regression to mix between them even if it’s just trained on.

-//Nielsen’s Heuristics.

-//Look at these later:

-Make poly~ buffer dynamic

-Poly buffer contents to the “generate” window.
-	Thus making it static for the instrument.
-	This will stop the user from making a mapping for some files … then changing the files and having a mapping for
-		… the old files still going.